 - (3) The C&D Fee compensates the sponsor for creating and developing your trust.
 The actual C&D Fee is \$0.050 per unit and is paid to the sponsor at the close of the initial offering period, which is expected to be approximately three months from the Inception Date.
 Units purchased after the close of the initial offering period do not pay the C&D Fee.
 The percentages provided are based on a \$10 unit as of the Inception Date and the percentage amount will vary over time.
 If the unit price exceeds \$10 per unit, the C&D Fee will be less than 0.50% of the Public Offering Price; if the unit price is less than \$10 per unit, the C&D Fee will exceed 0.50% of the Public Offering Price.
-However, in no event will the maximum sales fee exceed 2.75% of a unitholder's initial investment. - (4) Based on 100 units with a \$10 per unit Public Offering Price as of the Inception Date. - (5) The estimated trust operating expenses are based upon an estimated trust size.
+However, in no event will the maximum sales fee exceed 1.85% of a unitholder's initial investment. - (4) Based on 100 units with a \$10 per unit Public Offering Price as of the Inception Date. - (5) The estimated trust operating expenses are based upon an estimated trust size.
 Because certain of the operating expenses are fixed amounts, if the trust does not reach such estimated size or falls below the estimated size over its life, the actual amount of the operating expenses may exceed the amounts reflected.
 In some cases, the actual amount of the operating expenses may greatly exceed the amounts reflected.
-Other operating expenses do not include brokerage costs and other transactional fees.
+Other operating expenses include a licensing fee of 0.05% of the aggregate daily liquidation value of transactional sales made during the primary offering period paid by the trust to Dow Jones, but do not include brokerage costs and other transactional fees.